 Melanie Smallman is an academic, communications specialist, campaigner and policy adviser, interested in the relationship between science, technology and society.
 She is currently a lecturer in the Department of Science and Technology Studies at UCL, where she Co-Directs UCL’s hub for Responsible Research and Innovation, and is a Fellow at the Alan Turing Institute, where she works on data ethics and computational approaches to social science.

-Melanie has recently returned from a Visiting Fellowship in Science, Technology and Society, at the Harvard Kennedy School, working with Professor Sheila Jasanoff.
-Her research looks at the ways in which the public come to understand new and emerging science and technologies and how these views influence policy, and how evidence is understood and used in policymaking.
-She is currently developing new research looking at the role of technologies in growing economic inequality and how these economic effects in turn influence perceptions of science and technology.
+Melanie’s research looks at public attitudes to science and technology, how these views influence policy, and how evidence is understood and used in policymaking.
+In particular, she is interested in the role of technologies in growing economic inequality, and how these economic effects in turn influence perceptions of science and technology.

 Melanie is also a passionate environmental campaigner.
-Currently co-Chair of environment campaign SERA, she works closely with senior politicians at a National and Local level to help develop more sustainable and inclusive environmental policies and regularly writes and commentates in the media on issues including air pollution and renewable and community energy.
+Currently co-Chair of the award winning environment campaign SERA, she works closely with senior politicians at a National and Local level to help develop more sustainable and inclusive environmental policies and regularly writes and commentates in the media on issues including air pollution and renewable and community energy.
 She was also a local councillor from 1996-2006, where, as Cabinet Member for Education, led a team that took three schools out of special measures and set up a new secondary school.
 Melanie was also a founding board member of the Old Oak Housing Association.